-- Contract holders' reasonable benefit expectations are allowed for by assuming bonus rates supported by the market value of the underlying assets and the assumed future investment return. - For smoothed bonus business, where bonus stabilisation accounts (BSAs) are negative, liabilities are reduced by an amount that can reasonably be accepted to be recovered through underdistribution of bonuses during the ensuing three years.
+- Contract holders' reasonable benefit expectations are allowed for by assuming bonus rates supported by the market value of the underlying assets and the assumed future investment return. - For smoothed bonus business, where bonus stabilisation accounts (BSAs) are negative, liabilities are reduced by an amount that can reasonably be accepted to be recovered through under-distribution of bonuses during the ensuing three years.
 These amounts are determined by projecting BSAs three years into the future using assumed investment returns as per the valuation basis, net of applicable taxes and charges, as well as assumed bonus rates that are lower than those supported by the assumed investment return but nevertheless consistent with the bonus philosophies of the relevant funds.
-The assumed bonus rates are communicated to, and accepted by, both management and the respective boards of directors. - For conventional with-profit business for Metropolitan Retail, all future bonuses are provided for at bonus rates supported by the market value of the underlying assets and the assumed future investment return.
-In the case of Momentum Retail, future bonuses as per the last bonus declaration (June 2015) is reflected in the liability with the difference between the liability on this basis and the accrued asset share (reflecting actual underwriting experience and market performance to date) being reported as the bonus stabilisation reserve.
+The assumed bonus rates are communicated to, and accepted by, both management and the respective boards of directors. - For conventional with-profit business, all future bonuses are provided for at bonus rates supported by the market value of the underlying assets and the assumed future investment return.
 Any resulting reduction in future bonus rates used in the valuation assumptions, relative to those most recently declared, is communicated to, and accepted by, both management and the respective boards of directors at each annual bonus declaration.